 You might not know how to navigate many of LinkedIn's features if you're new to the network.
 But lucky for all of us, this popular platform is super user-friendly.
 Once you're signed up, LinkedIn helps you through each step.
 Enter your professional work history, skills, education, industry, and location, and you'll be well on your way to becoming a LinkedIn Legend!
 And don't forget to regularly update your profile when you have new relevant experience or skills to share with your network!

 When you're on the hunt for leads, a great profile headline can act like your very own high-converting sales funnel.
 Create one that speaks to the pain of your target client and how your unique expertise can effectively solve this pain.
 There are a variety of different hooks you can use, but remember the main idea is to stand out.
 Treat this exercise like you're an ad copywriter — don't just write 1 or 2, write 50!
-Then test out a few of your favourites to see which ones get the best traction.
+Then test out a few of your favorites to see which ones get the best traction.